Skip to Main Content

 Before Using ChatGPT

-Students, before using ChatGPT or any other AI tools, confirm with your professor that content provided by the AI is acceptable to use for the class and the assignment.
+Before using ChatGPT or any other AI tools, confirm with your professor that content provided by the AI is acceptable to use for the class and the assignment.
+And if you use any AI tools, be sure to cite or acknowledge their use properly (more information below).

-AI-detection tools are becoming more common.
-If you rely on AI-generated text, your assignment could be flagged as being AI-generated.
+AI-detection tools are now in common use.
+If you use any AI-generated text, your assignment could be flagged as being potentially in breach of academic integrity!
 Always follow your instructor's guidelines on what sources and tools are acceptable.

 How to Cite ChatGPT and Other Generative AI